 The Personal Stuff

 I’ve lived in Texas for almost my entire life, with a brief stint in Napa, California.
 I loved Sonoma and Napa Counties, but I was out of there after my first earthquake!
 I enjoy spending time with family, road trips, getting to the mountains and ocean whenever possible, spending time with my cats, and volunteering.
 I love to read but mostly I stick to audio books – because I’m usually multi-tasking.
 I’m an avid watcher of movies and TV, and love nearly all types of music (you’d want me on your trivia team).
 I am an adopted person and have been reunited with my biological family for over 20 years.
-I started Kingsman Consulting, LLC in 2008 (long before all those movies came out!).
+I started Kingsman Consulting, LLC in 2008 and now run FindSelf Counseling.

 The Academic Stuff

-Licensed Clinical Social Worker (Colorado, Florida, Illinois and Texas)
+Licensed Clinical Social Worker (Colorado, Florida, Illinois, North Carolina and Texas)

 BS in Human Development & Family Studies from Texas Tech University

 Master’s in Social Work at the University of Texas at Arlington